 Work and Jobs in Ottawa

 It's one thing targeting jobs in Canada that are in demand, but it's a whole new ball game ensuring that you target jobs specific to the city or province you choose to settle in.
-According to Canada Job Bank, below are the current in-demand jobs in Ottawa:
+According to Canada Job Bank, and Indeed, below are the current in-demand jobs in Ottawa:

 If you would like guidance about how to immigrate after securing your job offer, simply contact our immigration experts to advise you throughout the process.
 Note that our immigration experts do not assist in finding jobs but can advise you throughout the immigration process.